metacall/install/README.md

 - `-InstallDir <directory>`: Defines a custom folder in order to install MetaCall in, otherwise it uses `%LocalAppData%\MetaCall` by default.
 - `-Version <version>`: Version of the tarball to be downloaded.
 Versions are available [here](https://github.com/metacall/distributable-windows/releases).
 Uses latest version by default.

-Add MetaCall command to environment variable

-- Locate `metacall.bat` file in your installed folder, copy the path of the folder where the file is located and paste it in the `PATH` variable under System Variables.

 Example usage:

 - Install tarball version `v0.1.0` into `D:\metacall`: